Beliavsky/Fortran-code-on-GitHub/README.md

 [F2Py Sockets](https://github.com/b-fg/f2py-sockets): example of how to use sockets to transfer data from Fortran to Python and viceversa, by Bernat Font

+[f2py-with-derived-types](https://github.com/Nicholaswogan/f2py-with-derived-types): demonstrates how to use f2py with Fortran derived types with type-bound procedures, by Nick Wogan

 [fckit](https://github.com/ecmwf/fckit): Fortran toolkit for interoperating Fortran with C/C++, from ecmwf

 [fcppstring](https://github.com/willdickson/fcppstring): Fortran wrapper for C++ strings, by Will Dickson